dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 This report displays the Top 10 Medical vs. Surgical DRGs for submitted accounts within the defined discharge date.
-Medical DRGs and Surgical DRGs are defined by the DRG type that is returned from the TruCode or 3M CRS encoder.
+Medical DRGs and Surgical DRGs are defined by the DRG type that is returned from the TruCode or Solventum CRS encoder.
 The date range on this report is the Chart Discharged Date (Must be Submitted and have a Final DRG).

 ![Top 10 Coded Medical vs. Surgical DRG Report](CodedMedVsSurgDRG.png)